pegnet/docs/faq.md

    </details>
    <details>
       <summary id="how-to-burn-fct-to-pfct" aria-hidden="true">How do you burn FCT (the token of the Factom Protocol) for pFCT?</summary>
+      <p>You can burn FCT to pFCT with the <code>pegnet</code> executable.
+Burning FCT to mint pFCT is a one way transaction that gets you into the pegnet network.
+To execute a burn:</p>
+      <pre><code># pegnet burn &lt;fct address&gt; &lt;fct amount&gt;
+pegnet burn FA3EPZYqodgyEGXNMbiZKE5TS2x2J9wF8J9MvPZb52iGR78xMgCb 100
+</code></pre>
-      <p>You will be able to burn FCT to pFCT by using a special command in the PegNet command-line interpreter (pncli).
-100 FCT will be converted into 100 pFCT.</p>
+      <p>This will use <code>factom-walletd</code> to sign the transaction and burn 100 FCT to the burn address <code>EC2BURNFCT2PEGNETooo1oooo1oooo1oooo1oooo1oooo19wthin</code>.
+Your balance of FCT will be decreased by 100 FCT and your pFCT balance will increase by 100 pFCT.</p>
    </details>
    <details>
       <summary id="who-controls-pegnet" aria-hidden="true">Who controls PegNet?</summary>